JoeMirai/heb-eng-reverser/README.md

 letters["c"]="ב"
 letters["d"]="ג"
 ```
-This pattern is consistent through the conclusion of the English alphabet.
+This pattern is consistent through the conclusion of the English and hebrew alphabet.

-In procedure, the script retrieves the most recent text from the clipboard, substitutes each English character with a corresponding Hebrew character leveraging the function `replace_characters`.
+In procedure, the script retrieves the most recent text from the clipboard, substitutes each English/heb character with a corresponding character leveraging the function `replace_characters`.

 The resultant translated text is consequently copied back onto the clipboard and, optionally, printed to the stdout.